51 Notable alumni of

 -

-Alan Kooi Simpson is an American politician and member of the Republican Party, who represented Wyoming in the United States Senate between 1979 and 1997.
+Alan Kooi Simpson is an American politician from Wyoming.
+A member of the Republican Party, he served as a member of the United States Senate from 1979 to 1997.
 Simpson was the Republican whip in the U.S. Senate from 1985 to 1995, as majority whip from 1985 to 1987 and minority whip from 1987 to 1995.
 He also served as co-chair of the National Commission on Fiscal Responsibility and Reform with Democratic Party co-chair Erskine Bowles of North Carolina.

 -